Goal-Conditioned Reinforcement Learning from Sub-Optimal Data on Metric Spaces: Introduction

 \section{Introduction}

 Effective decision-making is an integral part of intelligent behavior.
-To achieve this, learning-based control methods have proven to be a viable option even in complex scenarios~\cite{andrychowicz2020learning,silver2017mastering, mnih2013playing, peters2008reinforcement}.
-In particular, reinforcement learning (RL) allows learning near-optimal behavior in sequential decision-making tasks through trial-and-error~\cite{sutton2018reinforcement}.
+To achieve this, learning-based control methods have proven to be a viable option in complex scenarios~\citep{andrychowicz2020learning,silver2017mastering, mnih2013playing, peters2008reinforcement}.
+In particular, reinforcement learning (RL) allows learning near-optimal behavior through trial-and-error~\citep{sutton2018reinforcement}.
 However, the online reinforcement learning framework generally requires slow, expensive (and potentially dangerous) online interactions with the environment.

-Offline reinforcement learning, on the other hand, formalizes the learning of optimal behaviors from a \emph{static} dataset which, we assume, includes high-reward transitions~\cite{levine2020offline}.
-This approach offers many advantages over its online counterpart, such as the ability to leverage large-scale datasets to learn complex behavior~\cite{walke2023bridgedata,dasari2020robonet} without exploration risk~\cite{shi2021offline,gurtler2023benchmarking}.
-However, offline reinforcement learning introduces an additional challenge: we aim to learn different (and possibly better) behaviors from the one observed in the dataset.
-Naturally, one can ask how the type of behavior present in the dataset impacts the learning process.
-Intuitively, if the policy used to collect the dataset is already near-optimal the agent would only need to clone the behavior in a supervised learning manner.
-On the other hand, \emph{learning from severely sub-optimal datasets requires an appropriate stitching of the transitions in the dataset.} As we empirically show in Section~\ref{sec:results}, current offline RL methods struggle under these conditions.
+Offline RL, on the other hand, formalizes the learning of optimal behaviors from a \emph{static} dataset~\citep{levine2020offline}.
+This approach offers many advantages over its online counterpart, such as the ability to leverage large-scale datasets to learn complex behavior~\citep{walke2023bridgedata,dasari2020robonet} without the need of re-collecting data~\citep{shi2021offline,gurtler2023benchmarking}.
+Because of the inability to access the environment, in offline RL it is assumed that the dataset already includes suitable information to perform the given task.
+This data, however, may often be collected by sub-optimal agents.
+In this work, we address the question of how to learn different (and \emph{better}) behaviors from the one observed in the dataset, regardless of its optimality.
+We focus on the challenge of \emph{learning near-optimal behavior from severely sub-optimal datasets}, such as the ones collected by a random policy.
+We empirically demonstrate in Section~\ref{sec:results}, and highlight in Figure~\ref{fig:minigrid_plot}, how under these conditions current offline RL methods~\citep{eysenbach2022contrastive,wang2023optimal,ma2022far,kostrikov2021offline} struggle significantly.